Shopping Cart

 After your furry friend gives birth, the next thing to consider is handling the little bunnies with care.
 Bunny owners must know the proper techniques for picking up rabbits.
 Let’s face it, picking up a bunny who has just graced the earth can be a bit intimidating, especially if you are a newbie to rabbit care.
 Don’t worry though.
 We gotcha!
 We have some tips to share with you and before you know it, you will be a pro at picking up bunnies.

 You can pick up your bunny using a gentle and safe approach.
 When you are trying to hold your bunny, put one hand under its chest and your other hand underneath its bottom.
 At no point in time should you hold it by the ears or by the scruff of the neck.
-If you fail to hold them properly, they may experience pain or injury.

-When do you need to hold your bunny?
+When do you need to hold

 Here is a step-by-step guide on how to pick up your furry friend safely.

-1. Put one hand under its chest.
+• Put one hand under its chest.
 This will minimize struggling with your furry friend.

-2. Place your other hand underneath its bottom: This action helps to support the rabbit’s body weight and further prevents injury.
+• Place your other hand underneath its bottom: This action helps to support the rabbit’s body weight and further prevents injury.

-3. Lift your bunny and hold them close to you.
+• Lift your bunny and hold them close to you.
 This helps to promote comfort and security.

 How are you feeling after reading this bit of information?
 We bet that your fears have been minimized.
 We at Small Pet Select provide our customers and potential customers with valuable information to guide them in their small pet endeavours.
 You will love it here!